ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 <a name="respools"></a>
 #### Step 4.3 Rebuild resource pools

-The migration requires rebuilding resource pools including reservations, shares, and vApps.
+Setting up a new vDC requires rebuilding resource pools including reservations, shares, and vApps.
 This also applies to vApps and any start-up order configuration set in the vApps.

 For more information, consult [VMware's documentation for managing resource pools](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.resmgmt.doc/GUID-60077B40-66FF-4625-934A-641703ED7601.html){.external}.